What is Telemedicine?

 With symptoms-based Telemedicine, a clinician communicates with a patient by phone or video chat.
 The clinician makes their diagnosis based upon the symptoms that the patient provides, which is typically not backed up with clinical evidence.

-GlobalMed is the leading provider of integrated, evidence-based telemedicine solutions including: telemedicine stations, software, examination cameras and other connected devices.
-With more than 3 million telemedicine consults enabled annually on GlobalMed technologies, let us put our technical expertise and clinical understanding to work for you.
+GlobalMed is the leading provider of integrated, evidence-based telemedicine solutions including telemedicine stations, software, examination cameras, and other connected devices.
+With millions of telemedicine consults enabled annually on GlobalMed technologies, let us put our technical expertise and clinical understanding to work for you.